Farama-Foundation/PettingZoo/docs/butterfly/prison.md

 Arguments:

 ```
-prison.env(graphical_output=True, discrete_input=True, synchronized_start=False,
+prison.env(vector_observation=False, continuous=False, synchronized_start=False,
-identical_aliens=False, max_frames=900, random_aliens=False)
+identical_aliens=False, max_frames=900, num_floors=4, random_aliens=False)
 ```

 *about arguments*

 ```
-graphics_output: If set to True an image of the prisoner's cell is observed.
-If set to False, the distance to the left side wall is returned.
+vector_observation: If set to False an image of the prisoner's cell is observed.
+If set to True, the distance to the left side wall is returned.

-discrete_input: If True, each agent action is a discrete value indicating whether to move left or right one unit.
-If False, each agent action represents a real value that is added to the agent's x position
+continuous: If False, each agent action is a discrete value indicating whether to move left or right one unit.
+If True, each agent action represents a real value that is added to the agent's x position

 synchronized_start: If set to true, all aliens will start in the same x position, relative to their cells.
 Otherwise, their position is random.

+num_floors: A floor contains two aliens.
+Add more or fewer floor to increase or decrease the number of agents in the environment.

 identical_aliens: If set to true, each alien will have the some randomly chosen sprite.
 This argument overrides the random_aliens argument.